defx/synergy/docs/pages/simple-clock.md

 <p>Time: {{ time }}</p>
 ```

-In the above example we've created a `simple-clock` element that displays the current time.
-This is a great opportunity to use the `connectedCallback` so that we can schedule state updates to keep the time value synchronised with the real world.

 In order to _programatically_ update state we can use the `dispatch` function provided within the first argument to `connectedCallback`.
 The `dispatch` function accepts a single argument which is an object that must include a `type` property to identify the update function that we want to call.
-We can also optionally add the `payload` property if we have some data that we wish to provide to our update function.
-In this case, we make use of `payload` to provide the latest time value.

 ## disconnectedCallback